 Ptarmigan takes great care to put good design at the heart of all of its developments.

-In days gone by it was possible for a land owner / developer to pay little attention to any affordable housing obligations required through the planning process for new developments as historically they only accounted for up to circa 10% of the new homes.
+In the past it was possible for a land owner / developer to pay little attention to any affordable housing obligations required through the planning process for new developments as historically it was only a low proportion.